 Go With The Flow

 Canoeing and Kayaking is one of the best ways to experience the Murray River.
 In late Spring and Summer, the water levels recede after winter rains and the river becomes tranquil and calm; suitable for novice paddlers.
-However, if you’re experienced, Winter is the time to tackle the white-water rapids of the upper Murray.
+However, if you’re experienced, Winter is the time to tackle the fast-water rapids of the upper Murray.
 Remember always paddle with a friend for safety and the sheer enjoyment of nature at her glorious best.

 Yarragil To Nanga Bridge